-In the latest episode of the American Renaissance podcast, white nationalist Jared Taylor defended the controversial Washington Redskins name, claiming that it actually was meant to honor Native Americans and their “fighting spirit.”
+In the latest episode of the Renaissance Radio podcast, white nationalist Jared Taylor defended the controversial Washington Redskins name, claiming that it actually was meant to honor Native Americans and their “fighting spirit.”
 After alll, the U.S. Army “does not have an Apache attack helicopter because we’re insulting Indians.”

 Setting aside for a moment the problems with naming war machines after tribes the U.S. government has decimated, the term “redskin” is a racial slur.
 It’s also demeaning to use an entire racial group as a mascot, but Taylor insisted that this is all motivated by “respect for Indians.”
 Then, in an effort to make it appear as though “liberals” were contradicting themselves, Taylor mentioned the retirement of Confederate symbols at colleges and high schools.